 Who Cares What’s Going On With Ronnie Vint’s Hair?

-Usually the body-shaming commentary surrounding Love Island is exclusively reserved for the girls, but now the boys are being targeted too.
-It’s bad enough that everyone is speculating about Harriet Blackmore and Nicole Samuel’s filler use this series, but now Ronnie Vint’s hair has become a major topic of discussion.
+Usually the body-shaming commentary surrounding Love Island is exclusively reserved for the girls, but in recent years, we've seen the boys being targeted too.
+Last year saw an abundance of speculation about Harriet Blackmore and Nicole Samuel’s filler use, but none on par with the level of heat faced by Ronnie Vint’s hair.

-Essentially Love Island viewers want to know all about the football player’s barnet, even going to so far as to ask if Ronnie Vint is wearing a wig or had undergone a hair transplant.
-Loads of people are commenting on social media, and clearly searching for it on google, as Ronnie Vint's hair is trending.
+Essentially, Love Island viewers want to know all about the football player’s hair-do - even going to so far as to ask if Ronnie Vint is wearing a wig or had undergone a hair transplant.

-In fact, the commentary surrounding Ronnie’s hair reached fever pitch when dumped Islanders Patsy Field and Munveer Jabbal revealed the secret to Ronnie’s hair.
-It has become such a topic of fascination that they were even asked about it on a podcast.
-Munveer revealed, ‘He was very open about it.
+Commentary surrounding Ronnie’s hair reached fever pitch last year when dumped Islanders Patsy Field and Munveer Jabbal revealed the secret to Ronnie’s hair.
+A topic of fascination for viewers at home, Munveer revealed, ‘He was very open about it.
 He spoke to the boys and it’s basically hair fibers.
 The full backs are gone, but he’s using hair fibers.
 He owns it.’

 Tiffany Leighton and Ronnie Vint